lekoOwO/Telegram-Music-Bot/README.md

 Songs which was uploaded to the music channel will be sync to the database.

-Admins of the log channel will also be added to this bot's admin list.
+Add admins assigning as an admin of the log channel.

 ### Admin commands